dshmul/TraceActivity/README.md

 The transmitter wifi module is put into access point mode which allows it to connect to a network.
 It reads the probe request packets sent to it from the receiver device through UART and publishes it to AWS IoT Core using the MQTT protocol.

 Directions to Flash Devices:
-1. Add AWS IoT Thing certificate, and RSA keys, and wifi login to secrets.h file
-2. Add thing name to config.h file
+2. In config.h file assign the respective device number
-3. Using [PlatformIO](https://platformio.org/install/ide), flash transmitting and receiving devices individually while commenting out the code for the other device
+3. Using [PlatformIO](https://platformio.org/install/ide), flash respective device

 Resources:
 - https://blog.podkalicki.com/esp32-wifi-sniffer/